Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-10-urbit.md

 if you want to replay and verify other random people's computations, i.e. for crypto-currencies with "smart contracts" like [Ethereum](https://www.ethereum.org/);
-but that's not at all what Urbit is about, and such computation replay in a hostile environment indeed has issues of its own (such as misincentives or for resource abuse) that Urbit doesn't even try to address.
+but that's not at all what Urbit is about, and such computation replay in a hostile environment indeed has issues of its own (such as misincentives, or resource abuse) that Urbit doesn't even try to address.
 If you only want to replay your own computations (or those of friends), you don't need a global consensus on a deterministic function;